-This is one of the many many drinks I came up with for the Chilled Toast the Industry competition.
-It was a very smart idea to have a competition during the quarantine.
-Bartenders made up to 50 unique cocktails for this one using a huge range of spirits from 10 different brands.
+This is one of the many drinks I came up with for the Chilled Toast the Industry competition.
+It was a brilliant idea to have a contest during the quarantine.
+Bartenders made up to 50 unique cocktails for this one, using a vast range of spirits from 10 brands.
 Scapegrace is an interesting gin from New Zealand, and I love any gin that does a Navy Strength.

 0.5 oz.
 Luxardo Bitter Bianco